 Every detail is important!
-At Boston Industrial Solutions, Inc., we work hard to deliver the finest products in the world.
-These include printing inks, equipment, supplies, silicone additives, and solutions for many industries worldwide.
+At Boston Industrial Solutions, Inc., we work hard to deliver the finest printing inks and products in the world.
+These include pad printing inks, equipment, supplies, silicone additives, and solutions for many industries worldwide.
 Examples of the markets that we serve include medical, apparel, injection molding, aviation, automotive, tool manufacturing, inkjet printing, and promotional products.
 Our success comes from our relentless obsession with detail and continuous improvement.
 We make every product with the goal of making it easy to use and work with.
 Our customers can attest to our claim.
 We not only make great printing inks, but we strive to continuously educate them about our inks and other products.
 In this article pad printing ink overview, let us discuss pad printing inks, components, and more.

 Users of our silicone ink or silicone products know that having high-quality products makes all the difference when printing.
 How the ink behaves, the opacity, the ink-catalyst mixture working time, etc. are some of the factors that play a big role in delivering an incredible print.
 The same applies to our tagless pad printing machines and ink.
 Using the best products ensures that contract printers deliver the best products to end customers.
 Products that last a long time.